Nahal, Jalandhar

-Nahal is a village located in Jalandhar district in the state of Punjab in north India.
+Nahal is a relatively small village located in Jalandhar district in the state of Punjab in north India.

 Location

 The village is located off the West of Jalandhar, near basti Danishmandan and is about 10-12 kilometres away from the Jalandhar city centre.

 Census 2011

 Nahal is a medium size village located in Jalandhar - II of Jalandhar district, Punjab with total 349 families residing.
 The Nahal village has population of 1714 of which 884 are males while 830 are females as per Population Census 2011.

 In Nahal village population of children with age 0-6 is 159 which makes up 9.28% of total population of village.
 Average Sex Ratio of Nahal village is 939 which is higher than Punjab state average of 895.
 Child Sex Ratio for the Nahal as per census is 963, higher than Punjab average of 846.

 Nahal village has higher literacy rate compared to Punjab.
 In 2011, literacy rate of Nahal village was 78.71% compared to 75.84% of Punjab.
 In Nahal Male literacy stands at 83.56% while female literacy rate was 73.54%.